Indian Navy Duo 'DilRoo' Completes Historic 25,400-Nautical-Mile Voyage

 Advertisment

-Undertaking a journey spanning nearly 5,000 nautical miles in double-handed mode, Lt.
-Cdrs.
-Dilna and Roopa faced a multitude of challenges.
+In April 2024, Lt.
+Commanders Dilna and Roopa completed a transoceanic sortie aboard INSV Tarini from Goa to Port Louis in Mauritius, and back, marking a significant milestone not only for the individuals involved but also for the Navy as a whole.
+Undertaking a journey spanning nearly 5,000 nautical miles in double-handed mode, they faced a multitude of challenges.
 From battling heavy winds to navigating rough seas, each leg of the journey demanded unwavering resilience and skill.
 The expedition, lasting two months and commencing on February 28, tested their mettle as sailors and showcased their ability to adapt to varying weather conditions.

 Under the mentorship of Cdr Abhilash Tomy (retd), the only Indian to circumnavigate the world twice, the two officers underwent rigorous training spanning over three years.
 Their extensive experience, boasting over 25,000 nautical miles each, highlights their preparedness for the monumental task ahead.

-Their journey from Goa to Mauritius echoes previous expeditions, although with a significant difference.
+Their journey from Goa to Mauritius echoed previous expeditions, although with a significant difference.
 While their prior voyages were confined to Indian waters, this transoceanic voyage signifies a leap into the vast expanse of the ocean, pushing the boundaries of their capabilities as sailors.

 Lt Cdr Dilna K